archivesunleashed/aut-docs/current/link-analysis.md

 We do provide one example below that provides raw data, however.

-## Extraction of Simple Site Link Structure
+## Extract Simple Site Link Structure

 ### Scala RDD